 Purchasing Considerations

-Watch out because many AU-919s will have been worked on, often not well.
-Output devices may have been replaced, this must be checked.
-Are they original parts?
-If not, are they appropriate, matched, graded parts?
+Watch out because many AU-919s have been worked on and messed with, often by owners who’ve fiddled and maybe not in any useful way.
+Output devices must be checked.
+Are they original?
+If not, are they appropriate, matched and graded parts?
 How about the driver transistors?
-Are they original?
-Have capacitors replaced?
-Which ones, and with what?
+Capacitors?
+Which ones have been replaced and with what?
+People love to replace the main filter caps for no good reason.
 An expert inspection is essential, even if the amplifier seems to work OK.

 Service is mandatory because all 14 adjustments will almost certainly need ah… adjusting.
 An overhaul is also a very sensible consideration at this age.
-This really must be done by a specialist, using premium parts, the right semiconductors where necessary and a conservative approach.
+This really must be done using premium parts, the right semiconductors where necessary and a conservative, technically informed approach.
+I cannot over-emphasise this.

 Many people replace the unobtainable oval filter capacitors in the power supply because they read somewhere that all electrolytic capacitors must be replaced.
-Why?
-Well that part isn’t clear.
-This is almost always unnecessary, especially with large filter capacitors actually detracts from originality and sometimes performance.
+This is often unnecessary, especially with large filter capacitors, and detracts from originality and sometimes performance.
 Amplifiers like this need appropriate care and many don’t receive it, so keep this in mind.

 Bang per Buck

 Prices for AU-919s vary quite a bit.
 These are very desirable amplifiers so you’ll pay a pretty penny for a good one, often over $2K AUD.
-They are highly collectible and appreciating in value as people realise that even $9000 for a Yamaha AS-3000 doesn’t get you the level of engineering, matched FETs, phono preamp quality, two transformers etc that the AU-919 provides.
+They are highly collectible and appreciating as people realise that even $9000 for a Yamaha AS-3000 doesn’t get you the level of engineering, matched FETs, phono preamp quality, two transformers etc that an AU-919 offers.

-Sure, the AS-3000 is pretty, but $9K buys a lot of premium, vintage hi-fi gear doesn’t it.
-The 3000 weighs about the same as the 919, has only one transformer, definitely doesn’t have the same high-speed circuitry and unhelpfully, Yamaha doesn’t provide a proper 8 Ohms RMS power output figures.
+Sure, the AS-3000 is pretty, but $9K buys a lot of premium, vintage hi-fi gear doesn’t it?
+The AS-3000 weighs about the same as the 919, has only one transformer, definitely doesn’t have the same high-speed circuitry and unhelpfully, Yamaha doesn’t provide a proper 8 Ohms RMS power output figure.
 I wonder why not..?

 Bottom Line

-If you already own an AU-919, would like me to carefully go over everything for you and can get it to me here in Perth, Western Australia, get in touch.
+As always, thanks for visiting and I hope you found this article useful.
+If you own an AU-919 and would like me to carefully go over everything for you here in our Perth workshop, get in touch.

 Awesome review.
 I have one of these here in the UK and it is quite something!